-P. Compensated Absences
+Q. Compensated Absences

-The Village provides for leave for its employees, but does not allow any carry forward of that time not used during the year.
+The Village provides for leave for its full time employees, but does not allow any carry forward of that time not used during the year.

-Q. Deferred Outflows/Inflows of Resources
+R. Deferred Outflows/Inflows of Resources

-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 At this time, the Village has no transactions that meet the definition of deferred outflows of resources.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At this time, the Village has no transactions that meet the definition of deferred inflows of resources.
+Lease-related amounts are recognized at the inception of leases in which the Village is the lessor.
+The deferred inflow of resources is recorded in an amount equal to the corresponding lease receivable plus certain additional amounts received from the lessee at or before the commencement of the lease term that relate to future periods, less any lease incentives paid to, or on behalf of, the lessee at or before the commencement of the lease term.
+The inflow of resources is recognized in a systematic and rational manner over the term of the lease.